KlenM/Manuscript-PhD-thesis/3_0_pdt_validation.md

 ![\label{fig:ks_moderate_inf}Moderate inf](images/validation/moderate_inf_pdt_0_05.svg)

-#### Focused Beam
+#### Focused Beam.

 ![\label{fig:pdt_moderate_zap}Moderate zap](images/validation/moderate_zap_ks_values.svg)

 - As in the weak channel, the focused beam results in generally worse agreement between analytical and numerical models than the collimated beam.
 - The beta model again performs best, outperformed a bit by the total probability models when the aperture is around $R_\text{ap}\approx W_\text{LT}$.
 - When the modes of beam wandering and elliptic beam modes match numerical PDT at ~1 they shows best performance.
 - in the fig X we can see the reason of generally worse performance

 ![\label{fig:ks_moderate_zap}Moderate zap](images/validation/moderate_zap_pdt_0_012.svg)